ThinkingBeyond/BeyondAI-2025/Caleb Arodu and Idaraobong Jumbo/README.md

 Why it matters: Helps the model detect more frauds (higher recall) but may increase the number of incorrect fraud predictions (lower precision).

+### Cost-Weighted Learning (Class Weighting)

+We applied class weighting using class_weight='balanced' in SVM and Decision Trees, and class_weight='balanced_subsample' in Random Forest.
+The minority class is assigned a higher penalty during training, forcing the model to prioritize detecting fraud.

+Advantage: No change to dataset size; works directly inside the algorithm.

+Limitation: Can make decision boundaries more aggressive, increasing false positives.

+Why it matters: Helps the model be more sensitive to fraud, improving recall while balancing precision.

 ## Your next subsection

 Continue working through the points listed above with the help of sensibly named subsections.